andrewhayden/ffbe_forever_guild_bot/COMMAND_HELP.md

 `!whimsy`
 > Set up personal reminders for Whimsy Shops.
 You'll receive a first reminder when NRG starts counting towards the shop spawning again, and a second reminder once the shop can actually spawn again.
 If you already have a reminder set, this tells you the status of that reminder (functions the same as "!whimsy when" (see below)).
 To forcibly restart the existing reminder, use "!whimsy set-reminder".

+`!whimsy cancel`
+> Cancel and any all outstanding personal whimsy shop reminders.

 `!whimsy set-reminder`
 > Same as "!whimsy" but forcibly restarts the existing timer, if one already exists.